hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 ☝ The volume's name is *test.binarytable1* and it will be mounted as <ins>/testbinarytable1volume/</ins> in the HPE Ezmeral Data Fabric file system.

-Creating the binary table:

 On any node where the mapr-hbase package is installed, enter the command: "hbase shell" to enter the HBase shell interface.

-👇 Execute the following commands on the HBase shell interface:
+👇 Execute the following command on the HBase shell interface:

 ```
 create '/testbinarytable1volume/notifications','attributes','metrics'